abbeyroad7/TOHP-DNDgen/README.md

 # LootGen
 A D&D Loot Generator with an emphasis on **"Theater of the Mind"** storytelling.
 Using AHK (Autohotkey) script, you can bind this utility to any hotkey of your choosing to overlay any Windows-based environment.

-The script is built to pull a random line from multiple official and homebrew D&D loot tables.
-Using tag identifiers in the table, like {COLOR}, {RACE}, {BEAST} can further add variety in the responses to yield a unique response every time the generator is run.
+The script is built to randomly select a Prompt line from a loot table and swap out any present tag identifiers with a random line from a corresponding wordbank.
+Tag identifiers are read as {COLOR}, {RACE}, {BEAST} in the Table and can further add variety in the responses to yield a unique response every time the generator is run.

 #### Examples
 {CONDITION} A tombstone  Reads 'Here lies {NAME}.
 Cause of death: {SUBJECT}'